just95/toml.dart/README.md

 to load it.
 There are two default methods available, but you can easily implement your own loading mechanism as further described below.

-If your code is running in the **browser** you probably want to use XHR to fetch the file from the server.
+If your code is running in the **browser**, you probably want to use XHR to fetch the file from the server.
 To do so import the `toml.loader.http` library and call the static `HttpConfigLoader.use` method, e.g. from your `main` function.

 ```dart
 import 'package:toml/loader/http.dart';